 Level of Involvement

-How involved VCs get in the day to day operations of a startup it’s invested in can vary depending on where the startup is in its lifecycle, what the VC-entrepreneur relationship looks like, etc. Typically, VCs tend to be more heavily involved in the early, developmental stages of the startups they invest in, offering guidance, helping with hiring, making partnership connections, and offering general support.
+How involved VCs get in the day to day operations of a startup they’re invested in can vary depending on where the startup is in its lifecycle, what the VC-entrepreneur relationship looks like, etc. Typically, VCs tend to be more heavily involved in the early, developmental stages of the startups they invest in, offering guidance, helping with hiring, making partnership connections, and offering general support.
 As the startup grows, this relationship will evolve, typically becoming less hands-on.

 The information presented here is for general informational purposes only and is not intended to be, nor should it be construed or used as, comprehensive offering documentation for any security, investment, tax or legal advice, a recommendation, or an offer to sell, or a solicitation of an offer to buy, an interest, directly or indirectly, in any company.
 Investing in both early-stage and later-stage companies carries a high degree of risk.
 A loss of an investor’s entire investment is possible, and no profit may be realized.
 Investors should be aware that these types of investments are illiquid and should anticipate holding until an exit occurs.